-Deposit in Transit - A deposit that has been transmitted to the bank and recorded in the school ledgers but not reflected on the monthly bank statement because it was not received before the bank's preparation of the statement.
+Deposit in Transit - A deposit that has been transmitted to the bank and recorded in the school ledgers but not yet reflected on the monthly bank statement because it was not received before the bank's preparation of the statement.

-Deposit, Property - Money collected from students and held in a school account for return at a designated time for the purpose of covering loss or damages to school-owned supply and equipment items while being used by the students.
+Deposit, Property - Money collected from students and held in a school account for return at a designated time for the purpose of covering loss or damages to school-owned supply and equipment while being used by the students.

-Depositories - Banks or savings and loan institutions where schools conduct the business of depositing and withdrawing money.
+Depositories - Banks or savings and loan institutions where schools deposit and withdraw money.